Zimbabweans go hungry as drought hammers southern Africa

 DROUGHT IN 'MAIZE BELT'

-Zambian agriculture minister Given Lubinda told Reuters this month his country's yield would drop 21 percent but it would still produce an export surplus of 876,000 metric tons.
+Zambian agriculture minister Given Lubinda told Reuters this month his country's yield would drop 21 percent but it would still produce an export surplus of 876,000 tonnes.

 In a recent estimate, the WFP said crop failure rates in parts of South Africa's maize belt had been over 50 percent.
 South Africa grows more than 40 percent of regional maize.